tychonievich/graphics/md/mp/raytracer.md

 `gi` *d*
 :	- render the scene with global illumination with depth *d*
 	- when lighting any point, include as an additional light the illuminated color of a random ray shot from that point
-	- secondary rays can shoot more secondary rays, with a maximum depth *d*; this is tracked separatel from, but similarly to, the reflection/refection depth from the `bounces` keyword
+	- secondary rays can shoot more secondary rays, with a maximum depth *d*; this is tracked separately from, but similarly to, the reflection/refection depth from the `bounces` keyword
 	- distribute the random rays to reflect Lambert’s law by picking the ray direction to pass through a randomly selected point inside a sphere that is tangent to the surface at the ray's origin